arriIsHere/arri.gay/src/articles/productivity/index.md

 ## Getting things done

+Tasks for me tend to fall into three categories.
+First there are the unpleasant tasks (I call them frogs, more on that in a minute.)
+Enjoyable tasks cover the remaining two: those that I could spend hours on (we'll call this hyperfocuses), and those that I only want to spend minimal time on (I call these bursts).
+Different tactics are required for each of these to lean into the advantages and counteract the negatives.

-Focusing was and still is a challenge.
-I am fortunate that my current career is something that I enjoy doing, but there are many things that are a slog to complete.
+I am fortunate that my current career is something that I enjoy doing, but there are many things that are a slog to complete (frogs).
 For these I try to follow the "eat the frog" rule; getting unpleasant or draining tasks over with first.
-This is helpful because the rest of the day feels like a reward, but also because it's draining to think about tasks you don't want to do.
-Having unpleasant chores looming over you is never a good thing.
+This is helpful for two reasons: first, the rest of the day feels like a reward, and second, you spend as little time as possible dreading these unpleasant tasks.

-With things that are enjoyable, I feel they fall into two categories: those that I could spend hours on (we'll call this hyperfocus), and those that I only want to spend minimal time on (call these burst tasks).
-These two types require two different tactics.

 When you have seemingly infinite energy for a task, it's best to timebox it.
-Don't spend more than a few hours on it or else you run the risk of overengineering it, Or worse, burn yourself out and loose interest in it.
+Don't spend more than a few hours on it or else you run the risk of overengineering.
+Or worse, you'll burn yourself out and loose interest in it prior to completion.
+When I know a task is going to be a hyperfocus, I set timers and take a break when they are over.
-I set timers and alarms so that I don't overdo it.
-The hyperfocus task will still be there tomorrow.
+If I struggle to switch I remind myself it will still be there in a few hours.

-For things that you have only a short burst for.
-You want to lean into it.
+For things that you have only a short burst of energy for, you want to lean into it.
 Get as much done in the burst as you can, then take a break.
 Maybe work on a hyper focus task.
-When you have finished your break or timebox, try to get one or two more things done on the burst task.
+When you have finished your break or timebox, try switching back.
+What's important with bursts is don't overextend yourself, if you push yourself too hard the burst is gone and it becomes a frog.
+Try to keep these tasks in burst by paying close attention to your interest.
+When it starts to drop, switch to something else.

 ## Motivation